-Generally water coil maintenance is not needed however, if the installation is located in a system with a known high dirt or debris content, it is best to establish with the owner a periodic maintenance schedule so the coil can be checked regularly.
-These dirty installations are a result of the deterioration of iron or galvanized piping or components in the system or open cooling towers requiring heavy chemical treatment and mineral buildup through water use.
-Should periodic coil cleaning be necessary, use standard coil cleaning procedures which are compatible with both the heat exchanger material and copper water lines.
+Generally water coil maintenance is not needed however, if the installation is located in a system with a known high dirt or debris content, establish a periodic maintenance schedule with the owner so the coil is checked regularly.
+These dirty installations are a result of the deterioration of iron or galvanized piping or components in the system.
+If periodic coil cleaning be necessary, use standard coil cleaning procedures that are compatible with both the heat exchanger material and copper water lines.
 Generally, the more water flowing through the unit, the less chance for scaling, however flow rates over 3 GPM per ton (3.9 l/m per kW) can produce water (or debris) velocities that can erode the heat exchanger wall and ultimately produce leaks.

-Clean or replace 20 mesh (841 micron) [0.84mm] strainer/filters on a timely schedule.
+Clean or replace 20 mesh (841 micron) [0.84 mm] strainer/filters on a timely schedule.